 Massage after giving birth can also help with the following: low back pain, neck and shoulder pain, scar healing, headaches, arm, hand and wrist pain, postural dysfunctions, depression, weakness and fatigue, establishing pelvic alignment, supporting healthy lactation, improving mood, facilitating parent and baby bonding, reducing stress hormones.

 deep tissue massage

 Deep Tissue Massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 It is a highly effective method for releasing on-going pain due to misalignment, repetitive motions, and past lingering injuries.
 Due to the nature of the deep tissue work, open communication during the session is essential in order to make sure you aren't uncomfortable.
 Soreness can occur after this type of treatment, and plenty of water should be ingested to aid the increase in deep circulation and to dilute circulatory by-products which can be released from the tissues during the session.

 Craniosacral therapy is a gentle technique based in Osteopathic principles in which the practitioner helps to support the client's body in order for it regulate and adjust itself.
 It is very effective in releasing neck pain, head pain, jaw pain, sinus pain, back pain, and mental stress (among other things).
-It does this by optimizing the movement of cerebrospinal fluid around the spine and around the brain via attachments in the cranium.
+It does this by optimizing the movement of cerebrospinal fluid around the spine and around the brain via attachments in the cranium and sacrum.
 This therapy provides a soothing, subtle and relaxing healing experience.

 infant massage and craniosacral